Do you need an attorney to sell your business?

 There’s no single right way.
 The right structure depends on your estate, your goals, and your family situation.

-Gifting ownership over time: You can give interests in the business to your children each year, using the annual gift tax exclusion (currently $18,000 per recipient in 2024).
+Gifting ownership over time: You can give interests in the business to your children each year, using the annual gift tax exclusion ($18,000 per recipient in 2024, rising with inflation adjustments).
 This transfers ownership gradually without triggering gift taxes.
-It works best when you have time.
-10+ years, and the business is growing.
+It works best when you have time: 10 or more years, and the business is growing.
+At $18,000 per year to each child and their spouse, a 10-year program can move $360,000 in value per couple with no gift tax exposure.

 Selling to the children: Your child buys you out over time, with payments funded by the business’s own earnings.
 You get retirement income; they build equity.
 Requires a formal valuation and a promissory note.
 Works best when the business can support the debt.